 It may be helpful to email a record of conversations to the person, so they can process these in their own time

 Make your language clear, concise and unambiguous.
-Avoid using idioms, irony, metaphors and words with double meanings discussing things, offering to open window or have a glass of water or other measures that may reduce stress.
+Avoid using idioms, irony, metaphors and words with double meanings.

 Planning and Preparation